idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 Implicit arguments, given with the ``forall`` declaration, are not given in applications of ``index``; their values can be inferred from the types of the ``Fin n`` and ``Vect n a`` arguments.
-Any name beginning with a lower case letter which appears as a parameter or index in a type declaration, which is not applied to any arguments, will *always* be automatically bound as an implicit argument; this is why data type names cannot begin with a lower case letter.
+Any name beginning with a lowercase letter which appears as a parameter or index in a type declaration, which is not applied to any arguments, will *always* be automatically bound as an implicit argument; this is why data type names cannot begin with a lowercase letter.
 Implicit arguments can still be given explicitly in applications, using ``{a=value}`` and ``{n=value}``, for
 example: